NauvalPerdana/MPI-Python-Numeric/README.md

     sudo usermod -aG sudo mpiuser
     ```
     Repeat the above steps for each slave.
-5. Log in to the server with the user `mpiuser`:
+5. Log in to each server with the user `mpiuser`:
     ```bash
     su - mpiuser
     ```